 Magnesium is needed by the cells to allow potassium and calcium to move in and out when needed for the muscle to do its job.
 Without adequate levels of any of these nutrients, the muscle becomes irritable.
 Both potassium and calcium are needed and the body usually has enough of these two electrolytes, but if the body doesn’t have magnesium, it can’t use the other two.

 Also, if you have kidney problems, taking magnesium supplements may make you accumulate the mineral too quickly, which could be toxic.
-If you have kidney or heart problems, you should check with your doctor first, a nutritionist would be best.
+If you have kidney or heart problems, you should check with your doctor first, especially one who is a nutritionist.

 Some people who take magnesium supplements can get relief from leg cramps right away, but a long-standing deficiency can take weeks to overcome with supplements.